Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 Seating And Space Planning

 Strategic seating and space planning set the foundation for an inclusive wedding celebration that welcomes guests of all abilities.
-When designing your seating arrangements, opt for moveable chairs instead of fixed seating to accommodate wheelchair users and ensure flexibility.
+When designing your seating arrangements, opt for movable chairs instead of fixed seating to accommodate wheelchair users and ensure flexibility.
 The plan should avoid traditional pew seating, which can create barriers for guests with mobility needs.

 Your space configurations should include wider aisles and an adequate turning radius for wheelchairs, ensuring these adaptations blend seamlessly with your overall design.
 Remember to plan for service animal accommodations by allocating extra space near their handlers' seats.